Testing procedures

 Random number generator

 The built-in random number generator can be tested by running pptest 19.
-By connecting any of the output pins to a spectrum analyzer, one can examine the whiteness of the spectrum.
-(For spectrum analyzers with 50 ohm input impedance, one can use the 50 ohm output driver of the PP_PMOD board).
+By connecting an output signal to a spectrum analyzer, one can examine the whiteness of the spectrum.
+When Q0 or Q1 is suitable, use the buffered SMA outputs on the PP_PMOD board; use appropriate external buffering or probing for other outputs.